hel-zhang/pathogen/README.md

-# Pathogen Forecast Model
+# San Diego Region COAWST model

-Pathogen hindcast/forecast model, originally written by Matt Spydell.
-Adapted for Los Penasquitos Domain.
+Code adapted from the pathogen hindcast/forecast model, originally written by Matt Spydell: github.com/mspydell/PFM This code is meant to run model on the Giddings lab "Estuaries" server.